Coffee Fermentation

 Where Nordic Approach fits in

-We ask our suppliers detailed information about how each coffee is fermented , including duration, temperature, method, and container.
-But our primary evaluation is still cupping as if the result is clean, expressive, and representative of the origin and variety, we’re open to different fermentation styles.
-We don’t chase experimental fermentation for the sake of novelty.
-Instead, we support producers who approach fermentation with intention and consistency, because that’s what ultimately benefits cup quality and traceability.
+We ask suppliers for detailed fermentation data on every lot — duration, temperature, method, container.
+But the final call is always cupping.
+If the result is clean, expressive, and representative of the origin and variety, we're open to a wide range of fermentation styles.
+We're not chasing experimental fermentation for novelty's sake, we back producers who approach fermentation with intention and consistency, because that combination is what actually delivers on cup quality and traceability over time.

 FAQ about Coffee Fermentation